 QDM Bastardo is a single vineyard wine made by Bodegas Quinta da Muradella in the DO region of Monterrei, just above the border of Portugal in northwest Spain.
 Monterrei was part of an area whose rich geology was once prized by the Romans for mining, notably gold.
 Ancient findings have confirmed that the Romans are responsible for another of the area's treasures, vineyards.
 The vineyard is 11.6 hectares (28 acres) with a 15% slope.
 From the proximity to Portugal, an estate here is called a quinta, rather than the traditional Spanish term finca.
 Muradella is named for a Celtic fort from the 3rd Century BC located near the town of Verin.
-At this bodega, winemaker and proprietor Jose Luis Mateo and the highly respected Raul Perez, a consulting enologist, make several wines all with certified organic grapes.
+At this bodega, winemaker and proprietor Jose Luis Mateo makes several wines all with certified organic grapes.
 The philosophy with QDM Bastardo is to prevent the extinction of a great indigenous grape that was very popular during the 1800's.
 Quinta da Muradella's other wines with the same purpose are QDM Albarello and QDM Sousón.
-Through exacting work recuperating old vineyards, Jose Luis and Raul have crafted wines that have earned accolades from numerous wine publications.
+Through exacting work recuperating old vineyards, Jose Luis has crafted wines that have earned accolades from numerous wine publications.

 WHAT MAKES THIS WINE UNIQUE?
 The sole mission of this wine is to prevent the Bastardo grape variety from becoming extinct.
 This wine is made from estate-owned grapes grown with organic viticulture methods.
 Only 1 barrel is produced.